 But let’s back up and consider what “dignity” means.

-We suggest that, in order to get at the root of cyberbullying, we adults need to get at what causes the aggressive behavior children engage in online (and offline), address the inclinations and contextual conditions behind social aggression and public humiliation and teach children about their own and their peers’ innate dignity – not to mention model the honoring of each person’s dignity for our children.
+We suggest that, in order to get at the root of cyberbullying, we adults need to get at what causes the aggressive behavior children engage in online (and offline), address the inclinations and contextual conditions behind social aggression and public humiliation and teach children about their own and their peers’ innate dignity – not to mention model honoring of the dignity of each human being for our children.

 I won’t re-post our whole article here, but don’t miss the parts about “false dignity” and “rankism” – terms coined by the dignity scholars we’re indebted to – and the role these phenomena play in cyberbullying.
 Meanwhile, here are two hypothetical but common examples of social aggression we include: